KaotoIO/vscode-kaoto/README.md

 Something is not working properly?
 In that case, feel free to [open issues, add feature requests, report bugs, etc.](https://github.com/KaotoIO/vscode-kaoto/issues).

+### Snapshots versions

+If you're eager to test latest snapshots, there are 2 kind of binary (`*.vsix`) available:

+* Snapshot based on main branch of VS Code Kaoto using a released version of Kaoto.
+Pick latest on [this site](https://download.jboss.org/jbosstools/vscode/snapshots/vscode-kaoto/)
+* Snapshot based on main branch of VS Code Kaoto using the main branch of Kaoto (at time of last build of VS Code Kaoto main branch).
+Click on latest finished of [this workflow](https://github.com/KaotoIO/vscode-kaoto/actions/workflows/main-kaoto.yaml?query=branch%3Amain), then download the artifact named `vsix-from-main-branch-of-kaoto`, then extract the vsix binary from `vsix-from-main-branch-of-kaoto.zip` downloaded.

+To install the vsix binary, see the [official documentation](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).

 ### Get Involved

 If you'd like to help us get better, we appreciate it!